cristianacmc/Tribute_Page/README.md

 - **User Story #9:** The img element should be centered within its parent element

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)